-Each young person has an Individual Learning Plan which is developed in conjunction with the student, parent/carer, mentor, psychologist, youth worker and other members of the young person’s Care Team.
+Each young person has an Individual Learning Plan which is developed in conjunction with the student, parent/carer, mentor, and other members of the young person’s Care Team.

 Holy Spirit College staff use a strength-based approach.
 The approach bases the learning program on the young person’s skills, experience and strengths and is based on the Australian Curriculum, the Queensland Curriculum and Assessment Framework and pre-vocational courses.

 During the units of study the evaluation methods are integrated and make the learner feel valued and supported.
 The learning achievements of each young person are communicated to parents/carers through a variety of means, which are appropriate to the individual and their learning.